wkillerud/some-sass/docs/src/contributing/language-server-protocol.md

 # Language Server Protocol

+This is not required reading, but read on if you want to learn more about language servers and the language server protocol (LSP).

 From [Why Language Server?][why-lsp]:

 > [The] Language Server Protocol [...] standardizes the communication between language tooling and code editor.
 This way [...] any LSP-compliant language toolings can integrate with multiple LSP-compliant code editors, and any LSP-compliant code editors can easily pick up multiple LSP-compliant language toolings.
 LSP is a win for both language tooling providers and code editor vendors!